• Skip to main content

 Improving OCR using FromThePage

-February 27, 2019 By Sara Brumfield
+February 27, 2019 by Sara Brumfield

 This is a response to the recently published "A Research Agenda for Historical and Multilingual Optical Character Recognition" by David A. Smith and Ryan Cordell, with the support of The Andrew W. Mellon Foundation.
-The report analyzes current challenges faced by humanities researchers using OCR text and outlines important avenues for research to improve OCR quality.
-In many … [Read more...] about Improving OCR using FromThePage
+The report analyzes current challenges faced by humanities researchers using OCR text and outlines important avenues for research to improve OCR quality. … [Read more...] about Improving OCR using FromThePage

 DH Project Ideas from the Texas AI Summit

-January 28, 2019 By Sara Brumfield
+January 28, 2019 by Sara Brumfield

 Friday I attended the Texas AI Summit, a one day AI-focused conference conveniently in my hometown.
 The fun of a conference like this is looking for techniques and tools that could be applied to Digital Humanities projects; the pain is sitting through so many eye bleeding talks with mathematical formulas for classifying data.
 Here are the two best ideas.
 You're welcome.
 1) Use … [Read more...] about DH Project Ideas from the Texas AI Summit